covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Overview of software and statistical methodology

 \subsection{Estimation of design contours}

 Using the estimated marginal and conditional extremes models, \PPC allows estimation of quantities such as return values for the dominant variable, conditional return values for associated variables, and environmental design contours. \cite{HslEA17}, \cite{RssEA19} and \cite{HslEA21} provide recent reviews of contour estimation, encompassing a range of approaches.
 Algorithms to estimate three types of design contour are implemented in \PPC.
 These are (a) constant exceedance contours; (b) direct sampling contours; and (c) conditional extremes (or ``HT'', in acknowledgement of the authors of the conditional extremes model, Heffernan and Tawn) constant density contours.
 Each of the three contour methods estimates a line (in 2-D) or surface (in 3-D) on which certain characteristics of the distributions of $\dot{Y}_2|(\dot{Y}_1=y)$ (in 2-D, or $(\dot{Y}_2, \dot{Y}_3)|(\dot{Y}_1=y)$ in 3-D) for large $y$ are preserved.
 For example, the constant exceedance contour in 2-D is a line on which the probability of exceedance in an ``outward'' sense (e.g. $\mathbb{P}(\dot{Y}_1>\zeta_1,\dot{Y}_2>\zeta_2)$ in the first quadrant) is constant, for points $(\zeta_1, \zeta_2)$ on the contour; see \cite{JntEwnFln12b} for details.
 The direct sampling contour of \cite{HsbEA15a} is similar, except that now the probability in the half plane defined by the tangent to the contour at any point of interest is constant, and the contour itself must be convex.
 In 2-D, the conditional extremes constant density contour defines a line on which the joint density of the pair $(\dot{Y}_1, \dot{Y}_2)$ is constant.
 By construction, all contours pass through a so-called ``lock point'', defined as an extreme quantile (e.g. the $T$-year return value) of dominant variable $Y_1$ and the corresponding conditional median of associated variate $Y_2|$($Y_1=T$-year value).
 The lock point defines the value of the distributional characteristic preserved on the contour.
-Further discussion and illustrations are provided in Section 5 of the \PPC user guide.
+Further discussion and illustrations are provided in Section 5 of the \PPC user guide. {The contour methods discussed in this section are intended to illustrate the kinds of inferences which can be made routinely using simulation under a fitted \PPC model.
+All the approaches discussed provide means to quantify the extent of some or all of a cloud of realisations.
+No claims are made regarding their usefulness in any particular field of application (e.g. \citealt{MckHsl21}, \citealt{HfvEA22}).
+The user interested in making specific inferences for particular structure variables, or choices of design contour, is free to implement these as alternatives or extensions to the existing Stage 5 of the analysis procedure}

 Mathematically, in 2-D, the constant exceedance contour $\un{\zeta}(\theta) = (\zeta_1(\theta),\zeta_2(\theta))$ for $\theta \in \Theta \subseteq [0,360)$ can be defined by the equation